Sharmin Sultana Sumi

-Sharmin Sultana Sumi (born 16 September) is a Bangladeshi singer, songwriter, composer, playback singer.
-She is a lead vocalist and founding member of the band Chirkutt.
-She started the band in 2002.
+Sharmin Sultana Sumi is a Bangladeshi singer, songwriter, composer, and playback singer.
+She is the lead vocalist and founding member of the band Chirkutt, which she started in 2002.
 Sumi was the first Bangladeshi invited to participate in the Womex 21 music summit.

 Early life

-Sumi was born in Khulna.
-She moved to Dhaka to study where she completed graduation from Dhaka University.
+Sumi was born in Khulna, Bangladesh.

 Career

 Sumi formed Chirkutt in 2002.
 In addition to being the band's main vocalist, she is the writer and composer of most of their songs.
 She has written lyrics and music for other artists.
 She is also known as playback singer for doing playback for the film Aynabaji.

 She wrote a tribute song for heavy metal guitarist Zeheen Ahmed after his sudden death in 2017.

-She also wrote the lyrics for Dhire Dhire song for Habib and Nancy which has crossed four million YouTube views.
+She also wrote the lyrics for the song "Dhire Dhire" for Habib and Nancy which has crossed four million YouTube views.